 There are several features of what brought them crashing down that we must recognise as pressing problems in our own sector.
 The following three are only the most obvious (there are many more too):

-The Charity Finance Group’s benchmarking tracker tool found, just over a year ago, that the 100 largest service delivery charities were making an average of 11 per cent loss on their public sector contracts.
+The Charity Finance Group’s benchmarking tracker tool found, just over a year ago, that the 11 participating service delivery charities with annual income above £50m were making on average an 11 per cent loss on their public sector contracts.
 That doesn’t mean, of course, that they have all been deliberately bidding too low at tender just to win contracts (although some must admit they have).
 Some loss will be incurred by higher costs in the course of delivery than anticipated at bidding.
 Some will be charities committing to things like uplifts on salaries or higher-than-minimum wages, that their commissioners too often refuse to fund.
 Some is the result of delivering services on individually negotiated or fixed price spot purchase fees for each case referral, a purchasing model which charities often have little or no choice but to accept.
-But whatever the stories behind it an average 11 per cent loss represents a giant red flashing light on the dashboard of chronic unsustainability.
+But whatever the stories behind it, an average 11 per cent loss represents a giant red flashing light on the dashboard of chronic unsustainability.
 And with austerity continuing to shrink public commissioners’ budgets, particularly those of local authorities, the prospects fee/price adjustments back up to true cost (let alone a reasonable margin) are, frankly, zero.

 Most of my members in the children’s charity sector have some kind of pensions deficit challenges, some manageable, others very serious.
 I have no reason to think it’s any different in other parts of the voluntary sector.
 Their existence is no sign of financial malpractice, rather the accumulating impact of honouring commitments made in an era in which, as a society and as a sector, we promised far more decent terms and conditions to our employees.